ViktorBash/Data-Structures-and-Algorithms-Practice/README.md

-# CLRS-Practice
+# Data Structures and Algorithms
-This repository will contain my practice and problems I solve for the popular Introduction to Algorithms textbook.
+This repository will contain my practice and problems for algorithms and datastructures.